 - You can also contact your local school district if you would like your child to participate in any of the national or state tests administered at the district.

 - Sarah Cook.
-Located in North New Portland.
-Homesschooling Mom.
-Cost: $20 first child and $15 for each subsequent child.
-Email – email@example.com.
+Homeschooling Mom.
+Cost: $25/child.
+Email: email@example.com.
 Able to do long-distance reviews via email.

 - Sheriann Y. Jalbert.
 Located in Bangor.
 Homeschooling Mom.
-Cost $30 (offers a family discount and will also barter).
 Can also administer standardized tests.
-Email – email@example.com
+Email: email@example.com

 If you’d like to be included in the portfolio reviewer list, please use the contact page to send us your information.
 Please include location, cost, and contact information.
 Thank you.